malilbot/malilbot.github.io/src/pages/privacy.md

 ### That said; If you want that we erase your data you have the following options:

 Send us a request.
 We will remove all your entries from the database.
 However, this option might take some time since we need to manually trigger this action (up to 5 working days).
-Also this will only remove your ID from our database.
-It will not refresh events that you have signed up for!
-This means that you are listed in those events until the event gets reloaded (for example a new user signs up).

 ---